pusher/websockets-from-scratch-tutorial/README.md

 end
 ```

 If there is a value to `Sec-WebSocket-Key`, according to the regular expression above, we can take that value and create the `Sec-WebSocket-Accept` header in our response.
 It does so by taking the value of the `Sec-WebSocket-Key` and concatenating it with `"258EAFA5-E914-47DA-95CA-C5AB0DC85B11"`, a 'magic string', defined in the [protocol specification](https://tools.ietf.org/html/rfc6455#page-60).
 It takes this concatentation, creates a SHA1 digest of it, then encodes this digest in Base64.
+We can do this using the built-in *digest/sha1* and *base64* libraries.

 ```ruby
 def send_handshake(socket)